 Surveys that are short and focused on one topic tend to provide the benefit of actionable results.

-Stats reflect that the more questions asked, the higher the potential abandon rate.
+Research by Vovici shows that the more questions asked, the higher the potential abandon rate.
 Less is more.
 When possible you want to try to record partial responses or incomplete surveys so you do not lose that data.
 If a pattern of abandonment starts forming you will definitely want to simplify and restructure your survey.

 Structuring closed-ended questions will give you precise responses.
 Yes or no, multiple choice or sliding scale questions are examples of closed-ended questions.
 Using this approach makes it easier to analyze your results.
 Use opened-ended questions (with a text box where participants can offer additional input) as a follow-up to get additional details based on a previously asked closed-ended question.